cvclass-fun/pedestrian_detector_torch/README.md

 # Usage

-To start using the code, clone the repo into your home directory:
+To start using the code, clone this repo to your home directory:

 ```
 git clone --recursive https://github.com/farrajota/pedestrian_detector_torch